Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 VelocityNet offers four types of broadband service, with different plans to suit both light and heavy usage requirements.

-If you are able to get fibre at your home, VelocityNet has Home Fibre Internet plans with varying speeds.
-Plans start from $75 per month for 80GB of data at 50Mbps, to $150 per month for unlimited data at 100Mbps.
+If you are able to get fibre at your home, VelocityNet has both capped and unlimited Home Fibre Internet plans with varying speeds.
 Connection fees apply.

 If you can’t get fibre but have ADSL or VDSL, you can sign up for Home DSL Internet.
 This costs $85 a month for 80GB with maximum download speeds of 80Mbps for VDSL.
 An unlimited plan is available for $105 a month, but maximum speed reduces to 50Mbps.